 For U.S. servicemembers and veterans, the VA loan program is one of the best ways to get the funding needed to buy a house.
-It’s even possible to refinance an existing VA loan.
-One of the requirements of getting one of these loans — which come with competitive interest rates — is the payment of the VA funding fee.
+It’s also possible to refinance an existing VA loan.
+One of the requirements of getting any of these loans — which come with competitive interest rates — is the payment of the VA funding fee.
 Here’s how this fee works and the requirements associated with it.

 What is the VA funding fee?